truhy/adc_f2h_uart_de10nano/readme.md

 ## Overview

-A FPGA design (in Verilog) for the DE10-Nano that reads 12-bit samples from the ADC on the board and sends them to UART0 (the mini USB socket for the UART-USB).
+A FPGA design (in Verilog) for the DE10-Nano that reads 12-bit samples from the on-board ADC and sends them to UART0 (the mini USB socket for the UART-USB).

 In summary, it does the following all within in the FPGA fabric:
 1. Repeatedly reads Channel 0 ADC sample data from the ADC LTC2308 chip using SPI serial communication